Clobbe/Kaggle-Boston-Housing-Prices-Advanced-Regression-Analysis/Boston_Housing_Prices.md

 Need to clean up this bulletlist later + write an introduction to the case and thank Pedro Marcelino for the inspiration and [guidance on his approach to this project](https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python)

-1.  **Understand the problem** We'll look at each feature and do a philosophical analysis about their meaning and importance for this problem.\*
+1.  **Understand the problem** We'll look at each variable and do a philosophical analysis about their meaning and importance for this problem.\*

-2.  **Univariable study** We'll just focus on the dependent feature ('SalePrice') and try to know a little bit more about it.
+2.  **Univariable study** We'll just focus on the dependent variable ('SalePrice') and try to know a little bit more about it.

-3.  **Multivariate study** We'll try to understand how the dependent feature and independent features relate.
+3.  **Multivariate study** We'll try to understand how the dependent variable and independent variables relate.

-4.  **Basic cleaning** We'll clean the dataset and handle the missing data, outliers and categorical features.
+4.  **Basic cleaning** We'll clean the dataset and handle the missing data, outliers and categorical variables.

 5.  **Test assumptions** We'll check if our data meets the assumptions required by most multivariate techniques.